-We produce a monthly economic profile containing detailed information about the economy and jobs in Telford and Wrekin.
+We produce a quarterly economic profile containing detailed information about the economy and jobs in Telford and Wrekin.
 If you need more information about the borough's economy or want to contact someone about business support, please visit the business section of our website.

 - The borough has a diverse manufacturing sector, a burgeoning tourism sector and research and development facilities.